Identity performance: Concept

 The process of learning to read social cues and react accordingly is core to being socialized into a society.
-While the process itself begins at home for young children, it is critical for young people to engage in broader social settings to develop these skills.
-Of course, how children are taught about situations and impression management varies greatly by culture, but these processes are regularly seen as part of coming of age.
-While no one is ever a true master of impression management, the teenage years are ripe with experiences to develop these skills.
+While the process begins at home for young children, it is critical for young people to engage in social settings outside the home to develop these skills.
+The ways that children are taught about situations and impression management varies greatly by culture, but these processes are commonly seen as part of coming of age.
+While no one is ever a true master of impression management, the teenage years are a common time when people use their experiences to develop these skills.

 In mediated environments, bodies are not immediately visible and the skills people need to interpret situations and manage impressions are different.
 As Jenny Sundén argues, people must learn to write themselves into being.
 Doing so makes visible how much we take the body for granted.
 While text, images, audio, and video all provide valuable means for developing a virtual presence, the act of articulation differs from how we convey meaningful information through our bodies.
 This process also makes explicit the self-reflexivity that Giddens argues is necessary for identity formation, but the choices individuals make in crafting a digital body highlight the self-monitoring that Foucault so sinisterly notes.

 In some sense, people have more control online – they are able to carefully choose what information to put forward, thereby eliminating visceral reactions that might have seeped out in everyday communication.
-At the same time, these digital bodies are fundamentally coarser, making it far easier to misinterpret what someone is expressing.
-Furthermore, as Amy Bruckman shows, key information about a person's body is often present online, even when that person is trying to act deceptively; for example, people are relatively good at detecting when someone is a man even when they profess to be a woman online.
-Yet because mediated environments present reveal different signals, the mechanisms of deception differ.
+At the same time, digital bodies are fundamentally coarser, making it far easier to misinterpret what someone is expressing.
+Furthermore, as Amy Bruckman shows, key information about a person's body is often present online, even when that person is trying to act deceptively; for example, people are relatively good at detecting when someone is a man even when they profess to be a woman.
+Yet, because mediated environments reveal different signals, the mechanisms of deception differ.

 Examples

 There are studies that reveal specific cases of identity performance.
 These include the investigation on the experiences of Latino students in the American public education system.
-It was found that within culturally coded classrooms, members of this ethnic group have to perform identity in the form of behavioral signal that they are as worthy of achievement as their white peers.
-This also underscored that the white identity serves as the standard and that the performances often emulated it so that they form part of the how individuals from different ethnic groups assimilate.
-The "public performances" enacted by black females such as the assumption of the role of the "black vixen" are also cases in point.
-Researchers cite that roles are performed to reenact, reimagine and even revise personal and collective history.
+It was found that within culturally coded classrooms, members of this ethnic group are expected to perform identity in the form of behavioral signal that they are just as worthy of achievement as their white peers.
+This also underscored that the white identity serves as the standard, and that the performances often emulated it so that they form part of the how individuals from different ethnic groups assimilate.
+The "public performances" enacted by black females, such as the assumption of the role of the "black vixen", are also cases of this phenomenon.
+Researchers cite that roles are performed to reenact, reimagine, and even revise personal and collective history.